-I am in a reflective season myself, thinking about the dreams that came to pass in 2016, and those that did not.
+I am in a reflective season myself, thinking about the dreams that came to pass this year.
+And those that did not.

-This was the year I hoped to publish two more books, register our non-profit work, do marriage/business conferences with my husband, travel outside the US for vacation and start Intentional Today gatherings, among other things.
+This was the year I hoped to publish two more books, register our non-profit work, organize marriage and business conferences with my husband, travel outside the US for vacation and start Intentional Today gatherings, among other things.

-But these goals are rolling into 2017, largely unfulfilled.
+But these goals are rolling into next year, largely unfulfilled.

 Yearly calendars do not limit God.

-We tend to look at December like the end of the road; we plan for twelve months and feel like failures when we cross the finish line, still clutching our dreams.
+See, we tend to look at December like the end of the road; we plan for twelve months and then feel like failures when we cross the finish line, still clutching our dreams.

 The pastor’s wife suggested,

 What if we looked at January like a continuation of December?

 Realize that God is not limited by time.
 Seasons and timings are a big deal to us (rightfully), but God lives far above them!